-The upcoming SIFTA workshop “Supporting the development of Social Housing as Ethical Banks or Social Finance Intermediaries: challenges and best practices in CEE Region” will take place in Vienna on December 12th, and forms part of a broader series coordinated by FEBEA where we delve into various aspects of financing social housing sector.
+The upcoming SIFTA workshop “Supporting the development of Social Housing as Ethical Banks or Social Finance Intermediaries: challenges and best practices in Central and Eastern European Region” will take place in Vienna on February 6th.

 Beyond the significant differences across countries in the definition, size, scope, target population and type of provider of social housing, this workshop will focus on the financing of quality and affordable social housing, from very social aimed at particularly challenged communities, to social housing for low income households, highlighting challenges and best practices in the CEE region.

 This event will feature 4 experienced and meaningful speakers.
-It will be moderated by Barbara Scheck and Clémentine Blazy from the European Center for Social Finance and Gian-Luca Gasparini from FEBEA with inputs throughout the sessions.
+It will be moderated by Wolfgang Spiess-Knafl and Clémentine Blazy from the European Center for Social Finance and Marion Le Boulch from FEBEA with inputs throughout the sessions.

-10:00 – 10:30 – Introduction to the workshop and agenda Barbara Scheck, Clémentine Blazy, European Center for Social Finance.
+9:45 – 10:15 – Introduction to the workshop and agenda.
+Wolfgang Spiess-Knafl, Clémentine Blazy, European Center for Social Finance, Sheryl Loh, Frankfurt School of Management, and Daniel Sorrosal, FEBEA.
 Introduction of participants